Saturday, March 15, 2014

 But there was also The Life & Legend of Wyatt Earp (1955-1961) and Tombstone Territory (1959-1960) and that's just those Western series based on and around figures and places involved in The Gunfight at the O.K.
 Corrall.
 A glance through the Radio Times from 1963 onwards shows the regularity of Westerns on British television: Wagon Train, Laramie, The Lone Ranger, Wells Fargo, The Virginian and on the same Saturday that saw the broadcast of the first episode of The Gunfighters: A Holiday for the Doctor at 7pm, BBC1 was showing Belle Star's Daughter in a regular Western film slot.

 British television viewers were as familiar with Westerns as American viewers.
 And the people who featured in The Gunfighters would have been known names.
-Wyatt Earp had cropped up in films since silent films - in fact you might argue that the cultural significance of the Gunfight at the O.K.
+Wyatt Earp had cropped up in films since silent films - you might argue that the cultural significance of the Gunfight at the O.K.
 Corral as an event starts with films - but My Darling Clementine (1946) and The Gunfight at the O.K.
 Corral (1957) are two obvious examples.
-In fact I'd argue that the scene at the Clanton's house in The Gunfighters is a distant echo of a scene in My Darling Clementine.
+The scene at the Clanton's house in The Gunfighters is a distant echo of a scene in My Darling Clementine.

 It's always dangerous to try and pinpoint the influences on a writer but Donald Cotton's choice of Bat Masterson as Tombstone's Sherriff, instead of the actual Sheriff John Behan, and the involvement of Johnny Ringo indicates an awareness of names viewers might be familiar with from film and television.

-I mention all these sources because I want to emphasise that the best way to enjoy The Gunfighters is to watch it knowing that this isn't a proper historical but a parody.
-It's Doctor Who as comedy.
+I mention all these sources because I want to emphasize that the best way to enjoy The Gunfighters is to watch it knowing that this isn't a proper historical but a parody.
+It's Doctor Who as a comedy.

 Yes, the problem with the comedy parts of The Gunfighters is that there is a wee bit of a jarring clash once Johnny Ringo arrives and everything becomes much darker.
 Johnny Ringo brings genuine nastiness (which might unintentionally reflect the fact that the real Johnny Ringo was actually as nasty as fiction would have us believe based on what little is known about him).
 The real Johnny Ringo wasn't present at the O.K.
 Corral, as I've already mentioned, but his life was to end in unpleasant and mysterious circumstances, possibly as part of the on-going fall out from the deaths of the Clanton's at Tombstone.
 (I may say more about this is in the second part of the blog or not.
 I suspect it depends on the space I have.)